apiraccini/dochat/README.md

 ## Usage guide

-In order to start the application, copy and paste the following commands in your terminal (Docker Desktop must be running on your machine):
+In order to start the application, copy and paste the following commands in your terminal (Docker Desktop must be running on your machine, and you also need to store your OpenAI API key in a `.env` file in the project root directory):

 ```
 git clone https://github.com/apiraccini/dochat.git